The collapse in global oil prices isn’t just affecting stock markets, business bottom lines and economic growth rates.

 Contraceptives, including birth control pills and condoms, are also on the growing list of hard-to-get items.
 Only one-tenth of the normal volume of contraceptives used by Venezuelans was available last year, El Pais reported earlier this month, citing the head of the country's pharmaceutical federation.

-The situation has only worsened as the price Venezuela receives for its crude oil — the source of 95 percent of the foreign currency earnings it uses to pay for imports — plunges owing to a global oversupply and economic growth concerns.
+The situation has only worsened as the price Venezuela receives for its crude oil — the source of 95 percent of the foreign currency earnings it uses to pay for imports — plunges along with other international oils owing to a global oversupply and economic growth concerns.

 More from GlobalPost: The lowest oil prices since 2003, explained

 Venezuelan women looking for birth control pills have turned to social media networks such as Facebook and Twitter, which have become informal markets where women trade contraceptive pills they don't need, El Nacional reported Thursday.

 "It's getting harder and harder to find them.
 You have to go from pharmacy to pharmacy," a woman told the Venezuelan newspaper.